spacemeshos/local-testnet/README.md

 Please follow the steps in our [localnet guide](https://testnet.spacemesh.io/#/local).

 ## Troubleshooting
-docker cannot run without sudo: please refer to the guide mentioned above
+- Docker cannot run without sudo: please refer to [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

-fluentd container does not boot: make sure `logs` dir exists and has `{user}` rw permissions
+- Fluentd container does not boot: make sure `logs` dir exists and has `{user}` rw permissions

-nodes stop producing blocks after 30 min - this is an issue with dockers DNS resolving, adding custom dns address to docker config should solve this problem
+- Nodes stop producing blocks after 30 min - this is an issue with dockers DNS resolving, adding custom dns address to docker config should solve this problem